pierrepora/pierrepora.github.io/Research.md

 # Work in progress

-* **"Do Gender-Related Attitudes Explain the Child Penalty?
-The Case of Immigrants in France", with [D. Meurs](https://economix.fr/fr/membre/meurs-dominique)**, draft available soon.
+* **"Traditional Views, Egalitarian Views, and the Child Penalty: Insights from Immigrant Populations in France", with [D. Meurs](https://economix.fr/fr/membre/meurs-dominique)**, draft available soon.